-Furthermore, our double-pass scheme does not require nonclassical input light states [40, 41], additional interactions with other physical systems [13, 15, 42], nor the overall very high detection efficiency of measurement-based feedback schemes [30-34].
-The relaxation of the requirements on measurement efficiency renders our scheme valuable for systems working in wavelength ranges where efficient photodetectors are not available, e.g. in integrated circuit platforms [43].
+Furthermore, our double-pass scheme does not require nonclassical input light states [39,41,42], additional interactions with other physical systems [13,15,43], nor the overall very high detector efficiency of measurement-based feedback schemes [30-34], which is now replaced by the requirement of small optical losses in the loop.
+The relaxation of the requirements on measurement efficiency renders our scheme valuable for systems working in wavelength ranges where efficient photodetectors are not available, e.g., in integrated circuit platforms [44].